Phuongt994/rangedclassification/README.md

 HOW TO RUN:
 - Redirect the programme to appropriate dataset

-Open Scanners and replace dataDirectory = "yourdataset.csv" (line 21)
+Open Scanners and replace dataDirectory = "yourdataset.csv"

 - Specify threshold for support confidence and density check